hundeo:

 FCI Group: Terriers

 The German Hunting Terrier is a German dog breed.
 It is recognized by the FCI (No. 103, Gr.
 3, Sec.
 1).
-Although it is fond of children, the German Hunting Terrier is very little suitable as a family dog.
-He is persistent, temperamental and vital and has been bred for hunting.
-The German Hunting Terrier needs an owner who spends a lot of time with him in nature.
-You should also be conditioned enough to keep up with the dog's urge to move.
+Although the German Hunting Terrier is very fond of children, it is not suitable as a family dog.
+He is persistent, spirited and vital and was bred for hunting.
+The German Hunting Terrier needs an owner who spends a lot of time with him in the great outdoors.
+You should also be able to cope with the dog's urge to exercise.

 German Hunting Terrier